 … anyone else getting hungry?! ↓

-Another savory scone recipe for the win!
-These ham and cheese scones are perfect for pretty much any meal, but would be especially lovely for Easter brunch or Mother’s day.
+These flaky and flavorful ham and cheese scones are perfect for pretty much any meal, but would be especially lovely for Easter brunch or Mother’s day.

 If you try this recipe, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on Instagram!
 Seeing your kitchen creations makes my day. ♥